thomassuedbroecker/library-app-kubernetes/README.md

     docker push registry.<region>.bluemix.net/<namespace>/library-ui:v1
     ```

+### 5.2 Deploy the images of the registry to Kubernetes

-3. In the file **library-server.yaml**, change the name of the image in line 32 to **registry._region_.bluemix.net/_namespace_/library-server:v1**.
+1. In the file **library-server.yaml**, change the name of the image in line 32 to **registry._region_.bluemix.net/_namespace_/library-server:v1**.

     In the file **library-ui-deployment.yaml**, change the name of the image to **registry._region_.bluemix.net/_namespace_/library-ui:v1** in line 15.

-4. Create a **deployment and a service** for the java backend in your kubernets cluster.
+2. Create a **deployment and a service** for the java backend in your kubernets cluster.
     ```
     kubectl create -f library-server.yaml
     ```

-5. Create a service for the Node.js server and frontend in your cluster and expose it.
+3. Create a service for the Node.js server and frontend in your cluster and expose it.
     ```
     kubectl create -f library-ui-service.yaml
     ```

-6. Get a list of the services in the cluster and copy the **EXTERNAL-IP** of the service **library-ui**.
+4. Get a list of the services in the cluster and copy the **EXTERNAL-IP** of the service **library-ui**.
     ```
     kubectl get services
     ```